Gautham-22/Gautham-22/README.md

 - 👋 Hi, I’m Gautham kumar
-- 👀 I’m interested in coding and web development
+- 👀 I’m an ardent developer and passionate coder
 - 👬 Looking to collaborate with any tech minds out there!
 - 💬 Ask me about anything